 Larger rectangular gazebos create a backyard retreat.
 With the right architect you can even have a pool built around a gazebo.
 You could even perch your gazebo higher than your pool for an expansive view.

 Suspend it slightly over a pool, equip it with a TV, furniture and lights, for a soft glow, or add a small fire pit inside.
 You’ll dry off quickly after a dip in the pool and enjoy the warmth and ambiance as the day rolls into evening.
 Sit on lounge furniture and relax.
 Love water but don’t have a pool?
 Gazebos are perfect for large lakes, boating areas, and marinas.

-Whether you choose a vinyl rectangle, rectangle wood, wood, or vinyl gazebo, each is handcrafted by Amish artisans in Lancaster County and offers enjoyment for a lifetime.
+No matter which of the four different styles of gazebos you choose, each is handcrafted by Amish artisans in Lancaster County and offers enjoyment for a lifetime.